This article goes out to every art lover who is also crazy about movies. In a more specific dedication, to rom-com lovers everywhere! Picture this:...

 min Read15 June 2022

 Expressionism is a movement with many branches.
-It inspired many different artists and each one of them embraced it differently.
+It inspired various artists and each one of them embraced it differently.
 Above all, it encouraged experimentation with art.
 The goal was no longer to imitate nature.
 Rather, it was to express the purity of emotions through colors, lines, and shapes.
 German Expressionism influenced cinema too.
 Its basic principles do not differ from painting or sculpture.
-Let's examine these principles, how and why they flourished in Germany, and of course their impact on horror movies.
+Let’s examine these principles, how and why they flourished in Germany, and of course the impact of German Expressionism on horror movies.

 Expressionism is a form of engaged art, it is engaged in society and its problems.
 Indeed the artists of the movement felt human pain and suffering, violence, poverty, very deeply.
 This led them to believe that dedication to harmony and beauty in art lies in the denial of honesty and integrity.

 Expressionism was rooted in Germany, and it succeeded in raising the fury of ordinary people.
 German painters formed Die Brücke as an answer to the request for radical change.
 The goal was to provoke a total schism with the past and to fight for a new day.
 Consequently, these painters claimed that there was no need or desire for ornamental elements in their art.
 Instead, they sought the intensity of expression.
 Some of the most famous painters of both groups are Ernst Ludwig Kirchner, Erich Heckel, Paul Klee, Oskar Kokoschka, Wassily Kandinsky, and Franz Marc.